rsyncOSX/RsyncUIdocs/content/post/Built.md

 # Why not App Store

 One important requirement for macOS apps on Apple App Store is quote Apple: *"To distribute a macOS app through the Mac App Store, you must enable the App Sandbox capability."* There are restrictions what an app can do inside the App Sandbox.
 Execute `rsync`, obvious, and enable passwordless login by ssh to remote servers are two must have features.
 The Apple Sandbox causes a few issues to both features when switch on.
 And I have not yet any success when RsyncUI is set to use default rsync in macOS and only attached discs.
-But I am inveastigating, so there might be an Apple App Store in the future.
+But I am inveastigating, so there might be an Apple App Store version in the future.

-Passwordless login by ssh is by ssh-keys and default ssh-key is:.
+Passwordless login by ssh is by ssh-keys and default ssh-key is:

 ```bash
 $HOME/.ssh/id_rsa